la2050/archive/_projects/2016/sustainable-la-2050-gis-portal.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7070315265741-team91.png
 project_video: 'https://www.youtube.com/embed/622Zh36LYZ0?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  Founded on comprehensive UCLA research on LA County’s patterns in energy, water, and ecosystem health, our proposal creates an online portal that geospatially collects, connects, and conveys planning scenarios, working toward a fully built-out implementation strategy for a sustainable LA by 2050.
-  This planning tool will 1) collect isolated data from its disparate sources,
-  2) connect data into comprehensive, dynamic visual scenarios, and 3) convey the impact of various planning solutions.
+  A web interface that connects researchers, policymakers, and citizens by testing and visualizing scenarios for a sustainable LA by 2050.
 project_is_collaboration: 'No'
 project_collaborators: >-
   The Now Institute will be the sole beneficiary of the grant.
 However, it